bgdelgaudio/docker-toonamiaftermath/README.md

 ## Development Branch

+## To-Do's
+ - Remove xTeve integration? (having multiple tuners seems to mess up my setup at least)
+ - Generate .m3u from .m3u8 streams
+ - Automatically generate and update .xmltv from guide on site

+ This build is being made specifically to install with Docker on Unraid.
+ I would like to create a (headless) docker that just does the above, with minimal settings managed in the docker settings.

 [![https://www.toonamiaftermath.com/](https://vignette.wikia.nocookie.net/toonami/images/0/0f/Toonami_aftermath_logo.png/revision/latest?cb=20121120205018)](https://www.toonamiaftermath.com/)

 This is a fork of [chris102994](https://github.com/chris102994/docker-toonamiaftermath)'s original creation with the intent of adding additional streams from the site as well as pushing to Docker Hub for easier Unraid integration.